shettyprithvi/Artificial_Intelligence_Mancala_game/README.md

 # Artificial_Intelligence_Mankala_game
-Playing 2 player Mankala game using AI
+## Playing 2 player Mankala game using AI.
+See ai.py for implementation using Minmax algorithm with Alpha-Beta pruning.

 ### Overview:
 Kalah is a two – player game which is turn-based.